metart43/010719-module-2-code-challenge-review/README.md

-# Welcome to Step 1
+# Welcome to Step 2

-Add migrations for the three existing models: Customer, Item, and Order
+The migrations have been added!
+Next we want to add ActiveRecord validatins, associations, and other macros to our models.

 # Module 2 Code Challenge Review